 - 1. Submission of brief proposal to Chair and committee members - 2.
 Submission of full proposal to Chair and committee members - 3.
-Approval of topic by Chair and committee members - Submission of Letter of Support from clinical site granting permission and support in completing the project (if not already done) - 5.
-IRB approval from Clemson University and all facilities (as applicable) - 6.
+Approval of topic by Chair and committee members - 4.
+Submission of Letter of Support from clinical site granting permission and support in completing the project (if not already done) - 5.
+IRB approval from Clemson University and all facilities (Please discuss with Committee Chair to determine if this step is applicable) - 6.
 Implement and evaluate project - 7.
 Dissemination of findings (manuscript and poster/podium presentation).